ga-curriculum/programmers-tools-prework/command-line/README.md

 Like power tools, commands should be used only as directed.
 You are now speaking directly to your computer, and it’s possible to execute commands with unintended consequences if you type some seemingly random letters into your terminal.

 If you stick to using commands as instructed in the pre-work or in class, you’ll be safe.

+Check out this [cheat sheet](https://www.git-tower.com/blog/command-line-cheat-sheet/), there's resources out there to help you get familiar with the Command Line.

 ### Up Next...